Ferch

 Lived in Germany, Canada, and the U.S.

-Traveled for personal, athletics, community, research, leadership, or theology-related purposes to South Africa, The Philippines, St. Petersberg, Russia (then Leningrad, U.S.S.R.), The Netherlands, Finland, Sweden, Denmark, France, Hungary, England, Austria, Czechoslovakia, Ireland, and Mexico.
+Traveled for personal, athletics, community, research, leadership, or theology-related purposes to South Africa, Colombia, The Philippines, St. Petersberg, Russia (then Leningrad, U.S.S.R.), The Netherlands, Finland, Sweden, Denmark, France, Hungary, England, Austria, Czechoslovakia, Ireland, and Mexico.

 Personal Information